A Gated Attention Transformer for Multi-Person Pose Tracking: Experiments

-\textbf{PoseTrack21:} We first evaluate our model on the PoseTrack21 validation set and compare the performance to methods proposed in \cite{posetrack21} using the keypoint HOTA \cite{posetrack21} and the MOTA metrics \cite{posetrack18}.
+\textbf{PoseTrack21:} We first evaluate our model with and without gating on the PoseTrack21 validation set and compare the performance to methods proposed in \cite{posetrack21} using the keypoint HOTA \cite{posetrack21} and the MOTA metrics \cite{posetrack18}.
 The results are shown in \cref{tab:sota}.
-Our proposed pose tracker consistently outperforms existing methods, achieving a HOTA score of 53.94 and a MOTA score of 64.1.
+While the performance \textit{without} gated attention is quite low, our proposed gated attention transformer consistently outperforms existing methods, achieving a HOTA score of 53.94 and a MOTA score of 64.1.
 Compared to \textsc{CorrTrack W. ReID}, our approach boosts the association accuracy (AssA) and fragmentation accuracy (FragA) by $+1.99\%$ and $+1.27\%$ to $62.20$ and $60.93$, respectively.
 Additionally, the detection accuracy (DetA) and the mAP increase to $47.20$ and $73.6$, respectively.
 While our approach performs online multi-person pose tracking, it also outperforms the offline approach CorrTrack.

 We further evaluate our approach on the PoseTrack21-MOT benchmark and compare the performance to the methods in \cite{posetrack21}.
 As we show in \cref{tab:mot_results_MOTA}, our approach consistently outperforms existing methods in terms of AssA (66.89) and HOTA (58.42).
 Tracktor++~\cite{tracktor_2019_ICCV} achieves a slightly higher DetA and localization accuracy (LocA), which also results in higher MOTA.
 While Tracktor++ has been trained on the annotated bounding boxes for MOT, our approach has been trained for pose tracking and we simply generate the bounding boxes from the estimated poses.
 Consequently, MOT methods achieve a better MOTA score due to higher bounding box detection and localization accuracy.
 As discussed in \cite{luiten2020IJCV}, HOTA is a better metric than MOTA for MOT.